The Department of Pathology at Duke University Medical Center offers a one-year ACGME-accredited fellowship in Hematopathology.

 To provide a comprehensive experience in adult and pediatric hematopathology, including

-- morphologic evaluation of lymphoid tissues, bone marrow biopsies and aspirate smears, blood smears and body fluid smears;
+• Morphologic evaluation of lymphoid tissues, bone marrow biopsies and aspirate smears, blood films, and body fluid

-- the proper technique for performing bone marrow aspirations and biopsies;
+• The proper technique for performing bone marrow aspirations, biopsies, and assessing their quality

-- interpretation of conventional and molecular cytogenetics in the context of leukemia, myeloma and lymphoma;
+• Interpretation of cytogenetic and molecular diagnostic assays in the context of myeloma, leukemia, and lymphoma;

-The annual case volume consists of about 3,000 bone marrow specimens, 1,600 lymph nodes, 5,000 diagnostic flow cytometic assays, 25,000 molecular diagnostic assays, and 3,500 cytogenetics/FISH assays.
-The program's faculty consists of six full-time hematopathologists and five additional faculty who specialize in laboratory evaluation of hemostasis, molecular diagnostics, and cytogenetics.
-The fellow will be exposed to a wide variety of clinical and basic investigations and is encouraged to participate in research projects.
+The annual case volume consists of approximately 3,000 bone marrow specimens, 1,600 lymph nodes, 6,000 diagnostic flow cytometric assays, 5,000 molecular diagnostic assays, and 3,500 cytogenetics/FISH assays.
+The program's faculty consists of 9 board-certified hematopathologists.
+Fellows also work closely with faculty and staff in our Molecular Pathology, Genetics, and Genomics Clinical Laboratory and a specialist in Transfusion Medicine and Coagulation with dual appointments at Duke University and the Durham VA Medical Center.
+The fellow will be exposed to a wide variety of clinical and basic investigations and is encouraged to participate in research and quality improvement projects.

 Annual Curriculum